 I never thought it was too much of an issue until I started drinking beer in my teenage years.
-One teenage birthday my friends and I ‘borrowed’ a crate of beer from a friend’s Dad, and along with a delicious cake (thanks Dave’s mum) we camped in the woods.
+One teenage birthday my friends and I ‘borrowed’ a crate of beer from a friend’s Dad, and along with a delicious cake we camped in the woods.
 Great times.
-Except that the next morning it felt like a giant balloon had been inflated in my oesophagus and it hurt to swallow and eat for days.
+Except that later into the evening it felt like a giant balloon had been inflated in my oesophagus and it hurt to swallow and eat for days.

 The same thing happened every time I drank beer.
 When I was about 19, I drunkenly discovered that I could stick my fingers down my throat to initiate my gag reflex and “vomit air”.
 Oh the relief!
 During a night out this became part of my routine.
 After about the third beer I would disappear off to the bathroom, and produce noises that once prompted a friend to run to my aid as he thought he had heard “moving furniture dragging along the floor”.
 I would feel much better, and the nights festivities could continue.

-Now that I am effectively a non-drinker, my favourite activity, cycling, is a particular culprit.
-Try riding a bike for 4 hours, with all the associated heavy breathing, swallowing, eating and drinking in the saddle, and I soon end up with (I imagine) litres of air inside me, incapacitating chest pain, and an abdomen that might pass for at least 6 months gestation.
+Now, in my more mature years I am effectively a non-drinker, but certain activities and foods will still cause problems.
+My favourite activity, cycling, is a particular culprit.
+After riding a bike for a few hours hours, with all the associated heavy breathing, swallowing, and eating and drinking in the saddle, I soon end up with (I imagine) litres of air inside me, incapacitating chest pain, and an abdomen that might pass for at least 6 months gestation.